kevinlawler/kerf1/README.md

     $ ./kerf -e '1+1'

 The `-q` or quiet flag starts Kerf without a banner.
 It has no arugment.
 The `-p` flag opens an IPC port on its argument.

+Logging is enabled using the `-l` flag.
+Currently this logs all incoming network requests to the file `kerf.log` for possible future replay.

 **EXITING**